 How to Revoke your SSL

 Revoking an SSL Certificate cancels a certificate immediately and removes the secure marker from the website, before the certificate is actually set to expire.
+You may want to revoke your SSL certificate if:

 • The domain your certificate was assigned to is no longer active.